juliopchile/memoria-informe/docs/readme/README.en.md

 # Abstract
 In the aquaculture industry, the constant monitoring of fish health is crucial.
 Advances in computer vision now allow this task to be performed in a scalable and less invasive manner.
 WildSense, a spin-off company of the UTFSM, provides services for weight estimation in salmon, for which instance segmentation and detection-based tracking are integral components of its pipeline, although there remains room for optimization.

-This project refines an instance segmentation database for salmon by filtering it to include only relevant cases, thereby enabling the training of YOLO models with performance superior to previous works.
-Hyperparameters are optimized during training, and the models are exported to TensorRT in order to reduce inference times.
+This project refines an instance segmentation dataset for salmon, with the aim of training YOLO models with superior performance.
+In addition, hyperparameters are optimized for training, and the models are exported to TensorRT in order to reduce their inference times.

-The results demonstrate that a more precise database enhances the quality of the models, hyperparameter optimization yields better outcomes, and the conversion to TensorRT significantly reduces inference times with minimal performance loss.
+The results demonstrate that a more precise dataset can enhance performance in tracking tasks by achieving better temporal association metrics (MOTA, HOTA, IDFW) and improving the quality of segmentations; hyperparameter optimization yields better outcomes; and the conversion to TensorRT significantly reduces inference times with minimal performance loss.

 [**Read full PDF.**](https://juliopchile.github.io/memoria-informe/main.pdf)